-Some other projects/ideas I am working on that are in the early stages:
+Some other projects and ideas related to my core research agenda and wider interests that I am working on that are in the early stages:

 Researching civil wars: Aligning theory, methods, and evidence